mouton0815/word-counter-java/README.md

 * A [word counter](src/main/java/com/example/wordcounter/WordCounter.java) that listens to `wordQueue` and counts the number of occurrences for every word.
 * A [main](src/main/java/com/example/wordcounter/Main.java) program that wires the classes, starts the path collector, the worker pool, and the word counter.
-Finally, it outputs the word lists ordered by decreasing number of occurences.
+Finally, it outputs the word lists ordered by decreasing number of occurrences.

 Some observations:
 * The Java variant is roughly 70% _slower_ than the [Go variant](https://github.com/mouton0815/word-counter-go),